macobac/css-frameworks/README.md

 - design so that on profile pg there is only imgs fetched in a 5x grid but when clicked on the posts u see 1 whole post

-- User can search the post content feed
+- User can create a post content item

 In progress comments: